How to Choose the Right Kitchen Sink

 Curved sinks may be easier to clean than their angular counterparts.
 Or you could have sinks that have both features so they are easier to clean and yet have the look you require.

 These could include cutting boards, knife blocks, colanders, racks, prep bowls, etc. These would depend on your usage and cooking styles.
-You would have to keep in mind storage space for these accessories.
+You would have to keep in mind storage space for these accessories in kitchen remodel.